daixtrose/cplusplus-primer/polymorphism/README.md

 ## Testing

 In this example, I use [µt](https://github.com/boost-ext/ut) as testing framework for no good reason.
-It looks promising and lightweight and it was written by [Krzysztof Jusiak](https://github.com/krzysztof-jusiak) whom I adore for his outstanding C++ programming skills and his [C++ Tip of The Week](https://github.com/tip-of-the-week/cpp) collection of crazy C++ riddles.
+It looks promising and lightweight, and it was written by [Krzysztof Jusiak](https://github.com/krzysztof-jusiak) whom I adore for his outstanding C++ programming skills and his [C++ Tip of The Week](https://github.com/tip-of-the-week/cpp) collection of crazy C++ riddles.

 The one-header version of it is pulled into the project via the CMake call